danabo/blog/content/posts/Carnot Cycle.md

 Illustration of a piston doing mechanical work - in this case rotating a wheel (for example, this could be applied to a locomotive):
 ![](https://lawofthermodynamicsinfo.com/wp-content/uploads/2020/04/heat-engine-gif-7.gif "Illustration of a piston.
 Source: https://lawofthermodynamicsinfo.com/what-is-carnot-cycle-in-thermodynamics/")

-At various phases in the cycle, the gas may or may not be in thermal contact with heat reservoirs.
-Heat reservoirs are idealized systems with infinitely many degrees of freedom which maintain their temperature no matter how much heat energy is added or subtracted.
+At various phases in the cycle, the gas may or may not be in thermal contact with heat reservoirs (each phase defines which heat reservoirs are present).
+Heat reservoirs are idealized systems with infinitely many degrees of freedom (e.g. particle positions) which maintain their temperature no matter how much heat energy is added or subtracted.
 For example, a gas with infinitely many particles occupying infinite volume.
 A heat reservoir that provides heat energy output is called a heat source, and a heat reservoir that absorbs heat energy input is called a heat sink.
 Heat sources are often called "hot" and heat sinks are often called "cold".